l337Rooster/Korean-language-parser/README.md

 #### Morpheme mapping and common pattern-detection

-The morhpeme analysis performed by the Khaiii neural net generates a set of fairly generic morpheme tags and often does not distinguish between particular particles or identify multi-phoneme Korean grammar patterns.
+The morhpeme analysis performed by the Khaiii neural net generates a set of fairly generic morpheme tags and does not distinguish between specific particles of the same part-of-speech or identify multi-phoneme Korean grammar patterns.
 For example, the **"었"** past-tense predicate suffix in the example is marked with the generic predicate-ending tag **"EP"**.
 The mapper recognizes this specific morpheme-tag group as a past-tense suffix and replaces the **EP** tag with a specific custom tag that allows it to be labeled as a past-tense suffix in the parse-tree.